 We headed over to Tybee Island Social Club for dinner since we had heard good things about it.
 It was an interesting mix of upscale and relaxed island feel.
 I liked the atmosphere.
 My kids split a burrito.
 My husband got Surf and Turf Nachos and I got the Romesco Fish.
 We all liked our meals.
 I ate the entire Romesco Fish with all of it’s yummy cauliflower puree and roasted red pepper gravy.
 I thought it was delicious but a bit on the small side.
 They also had a very fun selection of cocktail drinks and I enjoyed the Scientist quite a bit.

-We drove into Savannah to check out the beautiful city.
+How far is Tybee Island from Savannah?
+It is only 18 miles away.
+On day 3, we drove into Savannah to check out that beautiful, charming city.
 It reminds me so much of New Orleans (which is where I went to college at Tulane University) with it’s stately, beautiful homes and huge Live Oak trees all hung with Spanish Moss.

 Goose Feathers Cafe, Savannah, GA